So you want to set up your website, but you don’t want to pay for web hosting.

 With hardware in place, your next choice when deciding how to build a server for your website is choosing your operating system.
 You have two realistic choices to choose from – Microsoft Windows or Linux.

 It’s estimated that nearly 70% of servers on the web currently run Linux.
-The reasons why can vary, but cost considerations and the ease in which these servers can be customized play a big part.
+The reasons why can vary, but cost considerations and the ease with which these servers can be customized play a big part.

 If you’d rather run a Windows web server, you’ll need to pay for a Windows license.
 Linux, by comparison, is free and open source and can be far more customizable than a typical Windows server installation would be.

 Linux servers are also a more secure option, with far fewer malware opportunities for hackers to exploit.
+There are many cheap Linux VPS to choose from in the market, so consider that option too.

 That doesn’t mean they’re invincible, however.
 Much will depend on keeping your software up-to-date, and your server properly configured, regardless of which operating system you choose to use.